Guide to a Township Council Meeting

 Scheduled work sessions may also be used for those matters that, of necessity, must be considered in closed sessions, and therefore provide for closed session meetings on other than regularly scheduled business session evenings.

 - Closed Sessions: Certain discussions relating to such topics as personnel, contract negotiations, or litigation are held in “closed” session.
 Neither public attendance nor input is permitted, but the public must be notified that the session is held and provision will be made for public comment before or after the closed portion takes place.

 TOWNSHIP COUNCIL HISTORY AND ORGANIZATION West Windsor Township was established by an Act of the N.J. legislature on Feb.
-9, 1797, and the Township was governed by a Township Committee which had both executive & legislative authority until 1993.
-In November 1992 West Windsor residents voted to change their form of government from a Township Committee to a Mayor-Council form.
-The new government was elected in May 1993 and took office July 1, 1993.
+9, 1797 and the Township was governed by a Township Committee which had both executive & legislative authority until 1993.
+In November of 1992 West Windsor residents voted to change their form of government from a Township Committee to a Mayor-Council form.
+The new government was elected in May of 1993 and took office July 1, 1993.

 In the new Mayor-Council form of government the Mayor and Council function as independent branches of government.
 The Mayor is the Chief Executive of the Township and heads its Administration.
 The Mayor can choose to attend or not attend Council meetings.

 The Council is the legislative branch.
 The five members of the Township Council are elected on a non-partisan basis for four-year, staggered terms.
 At the annual organizational meeting held during the first week of January of each year, the Council elects a President and Vice President to serve for one-year terms.